 Please note this post contains affiliate links.

 A Lemon Agave Margarita is a bright and citrusy take on the classic margarita, but without that pesky over-sweetened margarita mix.
-Made with fresh lemon juice and agave, this margarita is fresh and vibrant.
-Plus it can be rimmed with salt OR sugar, depending on your mood!
+Made with fresh lemon juice and agave, this lemon margarita is fresh and vibrant.
+Plus it can be rimmed with salt or sugar, depending on your mood!

 I know, I knowwwwwwww, how could I possibly say a thing like that?!